infor-design/enterprise-wc/src/ids-popup-menu/README.md

 ## Keyboard Guidelines

-- <kbd>Tab</kbd> Can be used to navigate to the next available menu item with a 0+ tabindex value.
+- <kbd>Tab</kbd> Can be used to navigate to the next available menu item with a 0+ tab-index value.
 - <kbd>Shift + Tab</kbd> Does the opposite, navigating to the previous available menu item.
 - <kbd>Up/down arrow</kbd> navigate up and down the list.
 - <kbd>Left/right arrow</kbd> traverses nested Popup Menus.
 If the currently-highlighted menu item contains a Submenu, pressing the right arrow will open that Submenu.
 If the left arrow is pressed while a nested menu item is focused, its Submenu will be closed and focus will be returned to the parent menu item.